88lex/sasync/README.md

 - [NEW] Added -t option to run sasync in tmux. `./sasync -t set.file`

-- [NEW-AGAIN] Added back ability to run with multiple set files
+- [NEW-AGAIN] Added ability to run with multiple set files
   - `./sasync -p n set.file1 set.file2 set.file3`
   - Will merge set files then run in n tmux windows
   - When one set pair finishes next one auto loads